chameleon-system/chameleon-base/src/CoreBundle/Resources/doc/logging.rst

     }

-The default logging channel name of any message if not otherwise specified is "app".
-If you want to change this a logging channel is normally configured using the tag `\<tag name="monolog.logger" channel="\<name\>"/\>` in the service definition that also has a dependency to a a `LoggerInterface` class of Monolog (normally just "logger").

 Adding additional data to any log message is done with a Processor.
 For example you can use WebProcessor to add the REQUEST_URI.
 Adding a service with the tag `monolog.processor` is sufficient for this.
 Restricting it to a certain handler is done with a another argument to that tag: